saurabh947/AIFactChecker/README.md

    cd ai-fact-checker
    ```

-2. **Configure API Keys (Required)**
+2. **Configure API Keys (Optional)**

-   The extension requires API keys to function:
+   The extension works with free tiers, but you can add API keys for unlimited usage:
-   - **For YouTube fact-checking**: You'll need a Supadata API key
+   - **For YouTube fact-checking**: Free tier (5 videos/day) or add Supadata API key for unlimited
-   - **For AI fact-checking**: You'll need an API key from OpenAI, Google AI, or Perplexity
+   - **For AI fact-checking**: Free tier (20 requests/day) or add your own API keys for unlimited
    - See the Configuration section below for setup instructions

 3. **Open Chrome Extensions**